Table of Contents

 Means: Ready for the Fight

-The decommissioning ceremony was attended by a few officers and sailors from the Eastern Fleet and other organisation of Eastern Naval Command due to COVID protocols.
-Navy was arranged live-streaming on the internet and the Naval Internet for serving personnel, veterans and outstation ex-crew who worked with the ship.
+The decommissioning ceremony was attended by a few officers and sailors from the Eastern Fleet and other organizations of Eastern Naval Command due to COVID protocols.
+The Navy arranged live-streaming on the internet and the Naval Internet for serving personnel, veterans, and outstation ex-crew who worked with the ship.
 The virtual attendees included Vice Adm Atul Kumar Jain, Chief of Integrated Defence Staff to the Chairman Chiefs of Staff Committee, former Commanding Officers and, Officers and Sailors of the Commissioning Crew.